docsforadobe/javascript-tools-guide/docs/file-system-access/using-file-and-folder-objects.md

 name or a path name referring to a remote server (such as `\\myhost\mydir`).
 If the `HOME` environment variable is undefined, the ExtendScript default is the user’s home directory, usually the `C:\Users\username` folder.

-#### NOTE
+!!! note
     A script can access many of the folders that are specified with platform-specific variables through static, globally available Folder class properties; for instance, `appData` contains the folder that stores application data for all users.